openreplay/documentation/content/installation/javascript-sdk.md

 - `sessionToken?: string` The token of the initial session.
 This is useful when sessions traverse different subdomains on your web app but you want to stitch them into a single recording.
 In case it's not possible to continue the session (doesn't exist or is finished), the tracker will automatically start a new one.
 Session token is also useful for many [integrations](/integrations).
 - `ingestPoint?: string` You OpenReplay instance or domain, to which the tracker will be sending events.
 Default: `ingest.openreplay.com` (OpenReplay SaaS endpoint).
 - `revID?: string` The revision ID of your web app.
 Useful when searching for issues happening on a specific release version.
-- `onStart?: (info: { sessionID: string, sessionToken: string, userUUID: string }) => void` This event is fired when tracker is started.
+- `onStart?: (info: { sessionToken: string, userUUID: string }) => void` This event is fired when tracker is started.
 Useful for logging/debugging purposes.

 ### Privacy

 - `respectDoNotTrack?: boolean` Do not start tracker if the do-not-track flag is enabled in the user's browser.
 Default: `false`.
 - `obscureTextEmails?: boolean` Obscures emails in text elements.
 Emails will be converted to a random chain of asterisks.
 Default: `true`.
 - `obscureTextNumbers?: boolean` Obscures numbers in text elements.
 Numbers will be converted to a random chain of asterisks.
 Default: `false`.
-- `obscureInputNumbers?: boolean` Obscures numbers in input fields.
-Numbers will be converted to a random chain of asterisks.
-Default: `true`.
 - `obscureInputEmails?: boolean` Obscures emails in input fields.
 Email values will be converted to a random chain of asterisks.
 Default: `true`.
 - `defaultInputMode?: 0 | 1 | 2` Default capture mode for input values.
 Respectively: plain, obscured or ignored.
 Default: `0` (plain).